konung/unifi_dreammachine_sinatra_api/README.md

 2. Update the `docker-compose.yml` file with your UniFi DreamMachine login credentials and network details:

     ```yaml
-    version: "3.9"
+    version: '3'
     services:
-      unifi_api:
+      unifi_dreammachine_sinatra_api:
-        image: your_image
+        image: konung/unifi_dreammachine_sinatra_api:latest
+        ports:
+          - "4657:4567"
         environment:
           USERNAME: 'your_username'
           PASSWORD: 'your_password'
+          # Site name is usually - default
           SITE_NAME: 'default'
           BASE_URL: 'https://ip_address_of_your_dreammachine:443'
+          # This will need to be submitted and sent as part of your api reguest from external apps/shortcuts,etc
           API_TOKEN: SOME_VERY_LONG_AND_SECURE_TOKEN
     ```

-3. Build and run the Docker container:
+3. Build and run the Docker container or if you are using portainer - you can just start a stack :

     ```bash
     docker-compose up -d
     ```

     The Sinatra application is now ready to accept requests.

 ## Usage